-Anthony Robbins compares references of the negative belief to the legs supporting the table.
+Anthony Robbins compares references of negative beliefs to the legs supporting the table.
 How to question them?

 “To believe in something, and not to live it, is dishonest.”